 Working with docker metaframes

-Now that you know how to create simple metapages, from adding metaframes and constructing data connections between them, to uploading and displaying images and running python with pyodide and displaying its output in a linked metaframe, we will now learn how to use one of the most powerful tools in metapages, the Docker metaframe.
+Now that you know how to create simple metapages, we will learn how to use one of the most powerful tools in metapages, the Docker or container metaframe.
 In basic terms, Docker is a technology that allows you to create and run virtual computer systems within any other system.
 This is powerful because in this system, called a container, you can install exactly the software needed to run code, and the same docker container is identical no matter what system it is run on, so your code will always work, no matter where or when you run it.
-This powerful technology can be leveraged in metaframes with custom docker containers or configurations, allowing you to run virtually any code you can imagine.
-The applications are endless!
-To get you started with Docker in metaframes, let’s go through the simple example of creating a word cloud with python.
+This powerful technology can be leveraged in metaframes with custom docker containers or configurations, allowing you to run virtually any code you can imagine enabling endless applications!
+To get you started with Docker in metaframes, let’s go through a simple example of creating a word cloud with python.

 - Step 1: As done in the previous tutorials, create a new metapage.
 We will call ours “Word Cloud with Docker”

 - Step 2: We will use four metaframes to construct this metapage.
 Two “Text Editor” metaframes, one “Show Image”, and one “Docker” metaframe.
-To add these, enter Edit mode, use the search bar to find them (the official versions should have the “base” tag), and add them to the metapage with the Add button.
-Feel free to resize and rearrange the metaframes before exiting Edit mode according to your preferences.
+To add these, use the search bar to find them (the official versions should have the “base” tag), and add them to the metapage with the Add button.
+Feel free to resize and rearrange the metaframes according to your preferences.

-- Step 3: We will use the ”Text Editor” metaframe for the text input to the word cloud and “Text Editor-1” for the python code to create the word cloud.
+Step 3: We will use the ”Text Editor” metaframe for the word cloud text input and “Text Editor-1” for the python code to create the word cloud.
 The “Docker” metaframe will run the python code in a docker container using the input text and produce a word cloud image which will be displayed in the “Show Image” metaframe.
 Let’s now create the necessary data connections between the metaframes.
-To do this, click on “Data flow”, and then follow the steps below.
+To do this, follow the steps below.

-- Step 3b: Repeat the procedure from 3a to provide the text from “Text Editor-1” to docker as a file called “generate_wordcloud.py”.
+Text Editor-1 —> Docker: Repeat the procedure from 3a using the “Text Editor-1” Data Flow dialog to provide the text from “Text Editor-1” to Docker as a file called “generate_wordcloud.py”.
 It should look like the image below when finished.

-- Step 3c: Finally, connect the output image from Docker to the “Show Image” metaframe.
-Click on “Show Image”, ensure “Docker” is listed as the Source Metaframe, then add “wordcloud.png” as the output as input.
+Docker —> Show Image: Finally, connect the output image from Docker to the “Show Image” metaframe.
+Open the “Show Image” connections editor, ensure “Show Image” is listed as the target metaframe, then click “Create Connection” and add “wordcloud.png” as the output glob.
 It should now look like this.

 - Step 5 - Add the python code: To provide the python code that the docker container will run, you can simply copy the contents of the code block below and paste it into the “Text Editor-1” metaframe.
 You may optionally want to adjust the options of this editor to use a dark theme or provide python keyword coloring by selecting python under the Editor code mode dropdown.